charliegerard/splat/README.md

 - [x] Fix score
 - [x] If hit bomb, lose 1 life
 - [x] Add score for bombs

-- [ ] Change y coordinates if banana or apple, or bomb
+- [x] Change y coordinates if banana or apple, or bomb
+- [x] Play different sound when bomb is on screen
+- [x] Lose if touched bomb 3 times or lose fruit

 - [ ] Debounce collision
-- [ ] Play different sound when bomb is on screen
-- [ ] Lose if touched bomb 3 times or lose fruit
 - [ ] Losing screen
+- [ ] Fix generateFruits